Etupa/Metadata-PNG-sorter/README.md

-Lightweight Python tool to sort PNG images into keyword folders based on embedded prompt/metadata.
+Lightweight Python tool to sort PNG images from Comfyui or any embedded PNG into keyword folders based on embedded prompt/metadata.
 Supports copy/move semantics with configurable multi-match handling.

 ## Features
 - Extracts prompt-like text from PNG metadata.